 Immediately Applicable

 Content Blocks already work with current TYPO3 versions.
-Start new extensions directly with the declarative approach.
+Start every new extension with the declarative approach from day one.

 Future-Proof

-We recommend this approach: PHP 8.4 Property Hooks combined with Content Blocks already offer substantial benefits – and a potential core integration in TYPO3 v14 would further secure this investment.
+We recommend this approach: PHP 8.4 Property Hooks combined with Content Blocks already deliver substantial benefits, and a possible core integration in TYPO3 v15 LTS would protect the investment even further.

-The combination of TYPO3 Content Blocks and PHP 8.4 Property Hooks not only reduces the initial development effort – it makes your extensions significantly more maintainable.
+The combination of TYPO3 Content Blocks and PHP 8.4 Property Hooks does more than cut the initial development effort; it makes your extensions far more maintainable in the long run.